Earth5R Podcast: Cities

 When I was reading about it, it was an eye-opener in many ways.
 I’ll take a step back to explain what it is.
 When you think of a circular economy, or the pre-circular economy ideas of how businesses should run, you often consider the cradle-to-grave approach, right?
 That’s the traditional way of doing business, which includes everything from extracting raw materials to waste disposal.

-Diagram Representation of Cradle-to-Cradle Sustainability
+Diagram Representation of Cradle-to-Cradle Sustainability in cities

 For example, in the product industry, you have raw material extraction, processing, refining the intermediary steps, final product manufacturing, and transportation for both input materials and the finished product.
 Then you have product usage and disposal.